andreasschrade/andreasschrade.github.com/_posts/2017-02-23-android-interview-questions.md

 The Android system inserts the View object returned by the Fragment's onCreateView method directly in place of the &lt;fragment&gt; element.

-2. A fragment can programmatically added at runtime.
+Otherwise, a fragment can programmatically added at runtime.
 You can add, remove or replace a Fragment during runtime by using the APIs from FragmentTransaction.

 {% highlight java %}